Policy Series: The Expert Group on Canada-US Relations on Navigating Trump II

 Thomas d’Aquino is the founding CEO of the Business Council of Canada and Chair of Thomas d’Aquino Capital.
 He is also the Chair Emeritus of the North American Forum.
 He has been a Director of Calgary-based Coril Holdings Ltd. and the Lead Director of Canada’s largest technology provider company, Montreal-based CGI Group Inc. He has also served as a director of Manulife Financial Corporation, and his involvement in the financial services sector has included experience on the advisory boards of investment banks Schroders and Lazard.

-Carlo Dade is the Director of Trade and Trade Infrastructure at the Canada West Foundation and one of the country’s leading voices defending and advancing Western Canadian trade interests in Canada and abroad.
+Carlo Dade is the Director of International Policy for the Univeristy of Calgary’s School of Public Policy.
+He served as founder and director of the Trade Infrastructure Policy Research Centre at Canada West Foundation.
+He is among the country’s leading voices defending and advancing Western Canadian trade interests in Canada and abroad.

 Laura Dawson is the Executive Director of the Future Borders Coalition and the former North America Lead at the Amazon Web Services (AWS) Institute.
 She is also a former Director of the Wilson Centre’s Canada Institute.